 Mychi Eggleston, LCSW

 Mychi and family, along with 178 other people, escaped Vietnam in a cargo boat in March 1987.
-As a teenager, she lived in Malaysia and Philippines refugee camp for over a year.
-Since their arrival in America in 1988, Mychi's parents reminded their five children that it is important to work hard, and get a college education to have a better life than theirs.
+She lived in Malaysia and Philippines refugee camps as a teenager for over a year.
+Since their arrival in America in 1988, Mychi's parents reminded their five children that it is important to work hard and get a college education to have a better life than theirs.

-Mychi is the first person in her family to attend college, specifically American River College (of the Los Rios Community College District) in the early 90's.
-She utilized supports and campus resources, such as the Learning Resource Center and the Counseling Center, and completed her general education.
+Mychi is the first person in her family to attend college, specifically American River College in the early 90s.
+She utilized support and campus resources – such as the Learning Resource Center and the Counseling Center – and completed her general education.
 Mychi then transferred to California State University of Sacramento, completed her bachelor's degree in psychology, earned a master's degree in social work, and became a licensed clinical social worker.

 Natalie Studzinski, LMFT

 My name is Natalie Studzinski.
-I have a masters in science in clinical psychology and I am a Licensed Marriage Family Therapist.
+I have a master's degree in science in clinical psychology and I am a Licensed Marriage Family Therapist.
 I have been working in the field of mental health for over 10 years.
 My approach is eclectic and holistic, drawing from various styles best suited for each individual.
-My passion is to support individuals that are struggling by normalizing their experiences and teaching ways to accept their current selves, by identifying their values and goals, uncovering their potential and finding happiness.
+My passion is to support individuals who are struggling by normalizing their experiences and teaching them ways to accept their current selves by identifying their values and goals, uncovering their potential, and finding happiness.

 Kofi Adjepong, Intern

-Hello, my name is Kofi Adjepong, and I am a currently a third-year doctoral student.
-I operate with the mindset, "where we start is not where we need to finish."
+Hello, my name is Kofi Adjepong, and I am currently a third-year doctoral student.
+I operate with the mindset, "Where we start is not where we need to finish."
 Our life experiences are our superpowers, and I am here to help people identify their strengths.
 I am passionate about increasing mental health awareness and destigmatizing the idea of therapy.
 Whether you are struggling with stress, depression, relationship difficulties, etc., or just want a space to vent, allow therapy to be that space.
 I am committed to helping others and creating unique relationships with each client.
-I have a particular interest in working with underserved and under supported communities.
-I have a history of playing sports and advocating for others, and am looking forward to gaining new experiences here at Los Rios.
+I have a particular interest in working with underserved and under-supported communities.
+I have a history of playing sports and advocating for others and am looking forward to gaining new experiences here at Los Rios.